ahockersten/lierogbg/README.md

 - sorting ranking
 - filtering on matches
 - display RP before/after for each player in tournament (data is in database)
+- display comment field for players, matches and tournaments (data is in database)

 Stuff to add that requires database changes
 =====================